Untrustedlife/InvasionEngine/README.md

-Play the currently deployed version here. https://untrustedlife.github.io/BackroomsTower
+Play the currently deployed sample game "Aniachronism" here: https://untrustedlife.github.io/BackroomsTower

-A professionally developed, open-source raycaster engine you can play a sample gam eof right in your browser.
+A professionally developed, open-source raycaster game engine that runs right in your browser.
+Without utilizing WebGL.

 Built at first in collaboration with WildRose then fully taken over by Untrustedlife and powered by an engine developed by Untrustedlife as the foundation.